GeoffRothenberg/ispy/README.md

 # Installation of Python 3 and Watchdog
 ispy was written by our group to be run with Python 3.
 Our repo contains a docker file to install the necessary dependencies (watchdog).
-The dockerfile is configured to automatically put this into its own directory so as not to copy unecesary files to the image
+The dockerfile is configured to automatically put this into its own directory so as not to copy unecesary files to the image.
+To build the iamge run `docker build -t ispy https://github.com/GeoffRothenberg/ispy`

 # Running the ispy program
 Our project comprises two different programs.
 The first is ispy_addfile which, as its name suggests, is to add files to be monitored.
 In order to run this program type `python3 ispy_addfile.py`.
 The command line will then prompt you to type out filenames to be monitored.
 Input the relative path of the files you wish to monitor, separated by a comma as instructed.
 When done, terminate the program.